SimVascular/simvascular.github.io-archive/source/documentation/1d_simulation/_solver-input-file.md

 <br>
 <a id="format_node"> <h3> NODE </h3></a>
-This card is used to specify the coordinates of a connection between vessel segments.
+The NODE statement is used to specify the coordinates of a connection between vessel segments.

 Format
 <div style="background-color: #F0F0F0; padding: 10px; border: 1px solid #000000;">